 Organization in Descriptive Paragraphs

 Depending on the aim of the description, any of the organizational orders — time, space, or importance — can be used.
-You could utilize temporal sequence if you’re writing to convey the major impression of an event (for example, a description of fireworks, an explosion, or a storm).
+You can utilize temporal sequence if you’re writing to convey the major impression of an event (for example, a description of fireworks, an explosion, or a storm).
 If you’re describing how someone or something appears, the most frequent technique to structure a description is to utilize space order.
 You might utilize the order of priority and save the most important detail for last if a detail within your subject is the most important.

 Transitions Used in Descriptive Paragraphs